 The IU China Gateway allows IU faculty and students to fully immerse themselves in academic activities and partnerships throughout China.
 Our Gateway presence helps link local institutional partners, alumni, and students more closely with IU, and increases the visibility and impact of our academic and research activities in China.

-The IU China Gateway is located in an office suite on the 27th floor of the Global Trade Center (GTC) Tower B in the Olympic area of Beijing.
-It has flexible meeting and event space options for up to 50 people with videoconferencing, and other collaborative and office spaces.
+The IU China Gateway is centrally located in an office building just outside of the Northwest corner of the 2nd Ring Road, the innermost ring road of Beijing.
+Our open-plan office has a flexible meeting and event space for up to 20 people with videoconferencing.

 A variety of funding mechanisms are available to support research activities at the Global Gateways.